esamattis/source-map-peek/README.md

   - Those shitty old browsers
   - Long stack traces from promise libraries such as Q or Bluebird
   - Some bad test frameworks
-  - Probably some other weird setups
+  - Probably in some other weird setups too

 Source Map Peek is a small bandage for these situations.
 It allows you to view and access the original source using source maps from the command line.